Image

 Vaccines, as well as new testing and treatment options, have allowed us to adjust our response to the disease.
 COVID cases among students on our campus have typically been mild.
 Vaccination and boosters continue to reduce the severity of COVID, especially for those without other risk factors.

 Students isolating in their residence are required to follow CDC guidelines and rules that reduce their exposure to their roommates and others.
 This includes wearing a high-quality and well-fitted mask (such as KN-95 or similar, or a surgical mask covered by a cloth mask).
 COVID-positive students also may choose to complete their isolation period elsewhere if they are able to travel by private vehicle.
-Highly symptomatic students—as determined by Health and Wellness Center professionals—may be required to isolate away from their residence hall and for longer than five days.
+Our Health and Wellness Center (HWC) will continue to provide support to all students who are symptomatic and require care.

 Quarantine